tofis/DeepMoCap/README.md

 ## Testing
 For testing the FCN model, please visit ["testing/"](/testing/) enabling the 3D optical data extraction from colorized depth and 3D optical flow input.
 The data should be appropriately formed and the DeepMoCap FCN model should be placed to ["testing/model/keras"](/testing/model/keras).

-The proposed FCN is evaluated on the DMC2.5D dataset measuring mean Average Precision (mAP) for the entire set, based on Percentage of Correct Keypoints (PCK) thresholds.
+The proposed FCN is evaluated on the DMC2.5D dataset measuring mean Average Precision (mAP) for the entire set, based on Percentage of Correct Keypoints (PCK) thresholds (a = 0.05).
 The proposed method outperforms the competitive methods as shown in the table below.

 | Method  | Total | Total (without end-reflectors) |
 | :---: | :---: | :---: |